simon-hrabec/CPP-Projects/shared-pointer/README.md

             delete data_pointer;
         }
     };

+### Version 8 - Array support
+Prior to C++17 `std::shared_ptr` did not have native support for array types.
+This changed with C++17, where a shared pointer can be of types such as `int[]` or `int[24]`.
+Supporting arrays some with its caveats:

+ - Instead of `T`, we now need to differentiate between `T` and `element_type`.
+E.g. when having a `shared_pointer<int[24]>`, the pointer instance needs to hold a data pointer to `int`, not to `int[24]`.
+ - The default deleter now needs to do `delete data` or `delete [] data` based on whether T is an array type.
+ - `shared_pointer` and `control_block_standalone` have a pointer to `elementy_type`, but `control_block_with_object` has a T member variable, hence we need to cover those differences (at compile-time via template metaprogramming).
+ - The `operator[]` is defined only for array types, whereas `operator*` and `operator->` are defined non non-array types.

+Besides that, with support for array types, there is a number of `make_shared` overloads plus an additional function `make_shared_for_overwrite`.
+These cover different cases of value initialization and default initialization and are out of scope of this version.

+An "easy" way to have conditional existence of the operators is to use `enable_if`.
+However, this will cause longer error messages when trying to use a method that should not be present for a specific instantiation of the `shared_pointer` template.
+The standard library implementation does not provide those error messages.
+They use a bit different approach - they define a class with different specializations, each having the desired operators.
+And then they let the shared_pointer class inherit from it.
+If you are curious how the operators are implemented, if they do not have access to the data (since they are defined in the shared_pointer class), they just use a cast - `static_cast<shared_pointer*>(this)`.

 ## Aditional links and resources
  - Spaceship operator: [CppCon 2019: Jonathan Müller "Using C++20's Three-way Comparison <=>"](https://www.youtube.com/watch?v=8jNXy3K2Wpk)